Top Ten ICT trends in 2021

 Artificial Intelligence (AI) and Machine Learning (ML)

 The components of computer science that are linked to each other are artificial intelligence and machine learning.
 These two technologies seem to be the most common technologies that are used for building smart systems.
 While these are two closely related technologies, and occasionally people use them as a synonym for each other, in various cases both terms are still the same.
-We can distinguish both AI and ML on a wide-ranging point.
+We can distinguish both AI and ML from a wide-ranging point.

 Artificial intelligence is a scope of computer science that causes a computer system that can copy human intelligence.
 It is consists of two words Artificial and intelligence, which means a human-made intelligent device. therefore we can identify it as,